-Table 21: Properties for defining a database view of the Read-only type
+Table 22: Properties for defining a database view of the Read-only type

 Property Meaning Table Name of the table in the data model. Туре Read only type of table.
-Additional Database query as a SELECT statement for setting up the database view. view defin- ition NOTE: Never select NULL as <column>.
-Instead, convert this explicitly to the requested value type.</column> Example: convert(nvarchar(max), NULL) as <column></column> convert(varchar(38), NULL) as UID<column></column> convert(varchar(138), NULL) as ObjectKey<column></column> Several extensions for the view definition can be defined.
+Additional Database query as a SELECT statement for setting up the database view. view definition NOTE: Never select NULL as <column>.
+Instead, convert this explicitly to the requested value type.</column> Example: convert(nvarchar(max), NULL) as <column></column> convert(varchar(38), NULL) as UID <column></column> convert(varchar(138), NULL) as ObjectKey<column></column> Several extensions for the view definition can be defined.
 The extensions are linked to each other internally with the Union operator.
 When you add a column to a custom table, an entry is created in the DialogColumn table.
 When you delete a column, the entry is removed from the DialogColumn table.
 Changes to the schema of default database views are not permitted.
 Condition for view definition Restricting condition for creating the database view as a WHERE clause for database queries.
 The condition is attached to the view definition generated from the extension.
 Columns Database view columns.

-- Table definition properties on page 68 - Column definition properties on page 91 - Creating database views with read-only type on page 445 - Using Common Table Expressions in read-only database views on page 447 - Database views of the View type on page 55 - Database views of the proxy type on page 57 - Database views of the Union type on page 59
+- Table definition properties on page 63 - Column definition properties on page 83 - Creating database views with read-only type on page 399 - Using Common Table Expressions in read-only database views on page 401 - Database views of the View type on page 52 - Database views of the proxy type on page 54 - Database views of the Union type on page 56 and processes can be generated with table scripts, for example.
+The side effect and tasks defined in the Customizer are applied following the table scripts.